Imagine running an influencer marketing campaign with a celebrity on Instagram.

 However, using this strategy could be a total waste of money if you’re working with the wrong influencer.
 It’s very easy to make a poor choice because of two reasons:

 But there’s some good news, too.
-Although there’s no universal formula on finding the best influencers, there are a few critical things that can drastically improve your chance of finding “the one.”
+Although there’s no universal formula for finding the best influencers, a few critical things can drastically improve your chance of finding “the one.”